ktd2054/Projects/10-Days-10-Projects/Day-05: Phishing Email Investigation/Report.md

 #### MITRE ATT&CK

 - ID: T1566 Phishing  ==> The email is used to get victim to click a link to interact
-- Sub-techniques: T1566.02 Spearphishing Link
+- Sub-techniques: T1566.002 Spearphishing Link

 #### Essential Eight

-- Phishing with link : MFA, User application hardening
+- MFA, User application hardening

 #### NIST CSF 2.0